randa-mu/onlyswaps-solidity/README.md

 #### `setSwapRequestBlsValidator`
 - **Purpose:** Updates the swap request BLS validator contract.
+This will also allow switching the public key to a new one in the new validator contract.
 - **BLS Verification:** Requires a valid BLS signature from the current validator `swapRequestBlsValidator` over the update parameters.
 - **Message Construction:**
   - **Helper function called:**
     `swapRequestBlsValidatorUpdateParamsToBytes(address newValidator, uint256 nonce)`